NodePing/nodeping-poplib/README.md

 ## Detailed Usage

-node-poplib is event based.
+nodeping-poplib is event based.
 It is best to illustrate via examples:

 Here we initialize the client (for plain text transmission):